• Skip to primary navigation

 • For a more authentic Panda Express type noodle, try Wan Hua Foods Stir Fry Noodles or Japaneses Yaki Soba Noodles.

-• If you want the noodles dark, use a dark soy sauce.
+• If you want darker noodles, use a dark soy sauce.

 If you liked this recipe and found it helpful, give it some love by sharing!